WHO insists it hid nothing, sounded COVID-19 alarm from start

 READ: Trump halts World Health Organization funding over handling of COVID-19

-Tedros said the presence of embedded US government secondees working at the WHO headquarters in Geneva meant there was nothing being concealed from Washington.
+Tedros said the presence of embedded US government secondees working at the WHO headquarters in Geneva meant that nothing being concealed from Washington.

 The WHO said there were 15 staff from the Centers for Disease Control and Prevention (CDC), the US health protection agency, detailed specifically to work with the organisation on its COVID-19 response.